amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Save files:
 -----------
-For games with save functionality you need to quit the game using the DEL key for the save data to be written to "disk", and thus the SD card.
+IMPORTANT: For games with save functionality you need to quit the game using the DEL key for the save data to be written to "disk", and thus the SD card.
+You will lose your save games if you don't exit the game after saving!

 In the "[ Options ]" menu you can choose between a few alternative quit key options, which if set will override the preconfigured key.
-The active quit key is displayed on the splash screen shown when a game is loading
+The active quit key is displayed on the splash screen shown when a game is loading.

 CPU performance notes: